rafikbahri/emotion-recognizer/README.md

 1. Clone this repo
 `git clone https://github.com/rafikbahri/emotion-recognizer.git`

-2. Copy the images in the dataset/ folder.
+2. Put the images from the dataset in the source_images/ folder.
+   Put the emotions from the dataset in the source_emotions/ folder.
+   Put your test images in prepared-users-inputs/ folder.

 3. Organize the dataset in folders with emotions names `python dataset_org.py`